thibautbessone/DiscordBlueBot/README.md

 However, the required dependancies for the bot are included in this repository.

 **BlueBot** will provide useful features like :
-* Moderation
+* Moderation, utility features
-* Music/various sounds player
+* Quick reactions, jokes et other stuff
+* Cyanide & Hapiness comics
-* Meme search
+* Memes/Gifs search
+* Twitch alerts
 * More to come !

 ## Getting started